onikienko/chrome-extensions-box/readme.md

 ###Start###

 1. Edit `manifest.json` file.
-Do not remove `storage permissions` - *Chrome Extensions Box uses* this API to save settings ([chrome.storage](https://developer.chrome.com/extensions/storage.html)).
+Do not remove `storage permissions` - *Chrome Extensions Box* uses this API to save settings ([chrome.storage](https://developer.chrome.com/extensions/storage.html)).
 `JSON` does not support comments.
 Del them.
-2. Del `_locales` folder if internationalization is not planned and edit the properties of `manifest.json` `name` and `description`.
+2. Del `_locales` folder if internationalization.
 Will better to keep the internationalization support. *Chrome Extensions Box* has a helper simplifies the process.
 3. Edit `js/storage.js` file specifying the type of storage that will be used.

 Look at [Chrome Extensions Box #DEMO](https://github.com/onikienko/chrome-extensions-box-Demo).